- Exercise on team working skills

 - Have you a dominant personality?
 If so - should you encourage others to contribute?

 - Good group work, effective committees and successful management teams are based on effective contributions from everyone.
 Where do you fit in?
 Cooperating with others is vital for every type of management task!

 You might like to use the following headings to make notes or, the contributions of particular group members.

-Here are the sort of criteria on which your contribution to a group exercise at a selection centre might be assessed.
-You might like to use it to make notes on the contributions of particular group members.
+Here are the sort of criteria on which your contributions to a group exercise at a selection centre might be assessed.
+You might like to use them to make notes on the contributions of particular group members.

 Facilitation of the Discussion